ropensci/excluder/README.md

 The `check_*()` functions output messages about the number of rows that meet the exclusion criteria.
-Because checks return only the rows meeting the criteria, they should not be connected via pipes unless you want to subset the second check criterion within the rows that meet the first criterion.
+Because checks return only the rows meeting the criteria, they **should not be connected via pipes** unless you want to subset the second check criterion within the rows that meet the first criterion.
+Thus, in general, `check_*()` functions should be used individually.
+If you want to view the potential exclusions for multiple criteria, use the `mark_*()` functions.

 ``` r
 # Check for preview rows